thecanadianroot/open-pull-request-action/README.md

     # Merge the pull-request?
 Uses false by default.
 Type: boolean
     merge:

+    # The merge method of the pull-request (choices: merge, squash, rebase).
+Uses squash merge method by default if merge is enabled.
+Optional.
+Type: string
+    merge-method:

+    # Mark this action as failed on add assignees failure?
+Uses true by default if assignees are specified.
+Optional.
+Type: boolean
+    fail-on-add-assignees-failure:

+    # Mark this action as failed on add labels failure?
+Uses true by default if labels are specified.
+Optional.
+Type: boolean
+    fail-on-add-labels-failure:

+    # Mark this action as failed on request reviewers failure?
+Uses true by default if reviewers or team-reviewers are specified.
+Optional.
+Type: boolean
+    fail-on-request-reviewers-failure:

+    # Mark this action as failed on merge failure?
+Uses true by default if merge is enabled.
+Optional.
+Type: boolean
+    fail-on-merge-failure:

     # The repository owner.
 Uses current repository owner if not specified.
 Type: string
     owner: